 - Readers engaging in or facilitating further reproduction or distribution of NLS-produced materials may have their privileges under the National Library Service program suspended or revoked, may be required to surrender the federal property in their possession, and may be subject to other penalties, including criminal penalties, afforded under federal law.

-Dr. Richard Smith, Director of Wolfner Library, oversees all aspects of operations.
+The Director of Wolfner Library oversees all aspects of operations.
 Your comments about Wolfner Library are encouraged.
 If you encounter a service issue, after going through regular staff channels you may contact the Director.

 Reader Advisors assist patrons with finding books, magazines and videos from the Wolfner collection.
 They answer patron questions about digital and cassette players, as well as questions about downloading books from the Wolfner Web site and the NLS BARD site.
 They create and update patron records, which include patron preferences for types of materials received and shipment schedules.